Dynamic Efficient Adversarial Training Guided by Gradient Magnitude: Gradient Magnitude Guided Adversarial Training

-These observations motivate us to introduce a new adversarial training paradigm named Dynamic Efficient Adversarial Training (DEAT).
-As shown in \AlgRef{our_method}, we start the training on natural examples via setting the number of batch replay $r = 1$ and gradually increase it to conduct adversarial training in the later training epochs.
-An illustration showing how DEAT works is presented in \figref{deat_demo}.
+\paragraph{Naive implementation} Motivated by the previous observation, we then introduce the Dynamic Efficient Adversarial Training (DEAT) framework, where we wish to push the training efficiency by removing redundant adversarial iteration.
+Similar to FREE, DEAT starts the training on natural examples by setting the number of batch replays $r = 1$ and gradually increases the number of batch replays to conduct adversarial training in the following training epochs (Pseudocode is presented in Appendix~\ref{app:code}).